Coronavirus made it tough but we keep working remotely with no delays.

 Making your paper one that is different is the key to a good grade.
-Irrespective of what kind of a classroom you are in — traditional or EdTech — there is a number of factors that characterise a well-written work.
+Irrespective of what kind of a classroom you are in — traditional or EdTech — there is a number of factors that characterize a well-written work.
 And if you are lucky to be a modern-class student, the process of assessment can turn out to be even more strict for you, though less-biased.
-So you'd better make use of all the modern technology you have available to dig deep in the subject.
+So you'd better make use of all the modern technology you have available to dig deep into the subject.

 As for traditional learners, your professors read hundreds of these papers a year, so how do you make your paper unique and stand out from the rest?
-How do you get that extra statement at the end of your paper that you professor writes telling how much they enjoyed reading your paper?
+How do you get that extra statement at the end of your paper that your professor writes telling how much they enjoyed reading your paper?

 The main point of a senior paper is to piggy-back off existing research and arguments of published writers.
 Students must have a good idea of the subject they are going to write about.
 They should ask the following questions about the research: